xpqz/jswc/docs/index.md

-# EWC User Guide
+# Introduction

 EWC stands for "Everywhere WC".
-EWC is a cross-platform implementation of the ⎕WC family of system functions (⎕WC/⎕WS/⎕WG/⎕NQ/⎕DQ) that are available in Dyalog APL for Microsoft Windows.
+EWC is a cross-platform implementation of the `⎕WC` family of system functions (`⎕WC/⎕WS/⎕WG/⎕NQ/⎕DQ`) that are available in Dyalog APL for Microsoft Windows.

 !!!Note